gvwilson/sdxjs/CONTRIBUTING.md

 1. Run `npm run build` to build the the website in `_site` and `npm run serve` to serve it locally on port 4000.

+1. Rebuilding the glossary takes a bit of work---we hope it will be easier once `glosario-js` is installable.
+    In the meantime:
+    1. Clone <https://github.com/carpentries/glosario/> somewhere (not in this repository).
+    1. Run

+        ```
+        bin/gloss-keys.js index.md */index.md | ~/glosario/utils/merge-glossaries.py -w - ~/glosario/glossary.yml > _glosario.yml
+        ```

+        to create a local slice of the Glosario data.
+    1. Run `npm run gloss` to regenerate `gloss.md` by comining the glossaries.